At the Earth's Core (novel)

-At the Earth's Core is a 1914 fantasy novel by American writer Edgar Rice Burroughs, the first in his series about the fictional "hollow earth" land of Pellucidar.
+At the Earth's Core is a 1914 fantasy novel by American writer Edgar Rice Burroughs, the first in his series about the fictional "Hollow Earth" land of Pellucidar.
 It first appeared as a four-part serial in All-Story Weekly from April 4 to 25, 1914.
 It was first published in book form in hardcover by A. C. McClurg in July, 1922.

 Plot summary

 The author relates how, traveling in the Sahara desert, he has encountered a remarkable vehicle and its pilot, David Innes, a man with a remarkable story to tell.

 David Innes is a mining heir who finances the experimental "iron mole," an excavating vehicle designed by his elderly inventor friend Abner Perry.
 In a test run, they discover the vehicle cannot be turned, and it burrows 500 miles into the Earth's crust, emerging into the unknown interior world of Pellucidar.
 In Burroughs' concept, the Earth is a hollow shell with Pellucidar as the internal surface of that shell.

-Pellucidar is inhabited by prehistoric creatures of all geological eras, and dominated by the Mahars, a species of flying reptile both intelligent and civilized, but which enslaves and preys on the local stone-age humans.
-Innes and Perry are captured by the Mahars' ape-like Sagoth servants and taken with other human captives to the chief Mahar city of Phutra.
+Pellucidar is inhabited by prehistoric creatures of all geological eras, and dominated by the Mahars, a species of large, Rhamphorhynchus-like pterosaur both intelligent and civilized, but which enslaves and preys on the local Stone Age humans.
+Innes and Perry are captured by the Mahars' gorilla-like Sagoth servants and taken with other human captives to the chief Mahar city of Phutra.
 Among their fellow captives are the brave Ghak, the Hairy One, from the country of Sari, the shifty Hooja the Sly One and the lovely Dian the Beautiful of Amoz.

 David Innes, attracted to Dian the Beautiful, defends her against the unwanted attentions of Hooja the Sly One, but due to his ignorance of local customs she assumes he wants her as a slave, not a friend or lover, and subsequently snubs him.
 Only later, after Hooja slips their captors in a dark tunnel and forces Dian to leave with him, does David learn from Ghak the cause of the misunderstanding.